OutlawAndy/stripe_local/README.md

       stripe_customer
     end

-this essentially includes a few modules into the class which add a one-to-one relationship with a `Stripe::Customer` and form a `SimpleDelegator` *like* relationship.
+this essentially mixes in a few modules which add a one-to-one relationship with a `Stripe::Customer` and form a `SimpleDelegator` *like* relationship.

 Once one of your *customers* has a `Stripe::Customer` you may call methods on your object as if it were itself a `Stripe::Customer`